ignatandrei/RSCG_Examples/book/others.md

-# Roslyn Source Code Generator (RSCG ) - others
+# Roslyn Source Code Generator (RSCG ) - others Dave

-There are more awesome RSCG that you could use - here is a list of 41 RSCG that you may want  to look at:
+There are more awesome RSCG that you could use - here is a list of 43 RSCG that you may want  to look at:

 <table>
 <tr>